MidCoard/TSMS_Filesystem/README.md

 #### Copy File/Folder to another Folder

-1. Create a new file/folder in the new folder.
+1. Create a new file/folder in the new folder with same name and options.
 2. If this is a folder, iteratively copy the files/folders in this folder to the new folder and copy the content-definition-block.
-3. If this is a file, insert the file to the new file.
+3. If this is a file, write the file to the new file.
-4. Copy the definition-block.
-5. Save the new file/folder header block.
+4. Save the new file/folder header block.
-6. Save the new folder header block.
+5. Save the new folder header block.

 ## Current Status